Florida Debt Collection Laws

 Can a creditor take your car in Florida?

 In most cases, a creditor can take your car to collect on a debt.
-The creditor can have a sheriff’s officer seize the vehicle through a sheriff’s levy, and then the car will be sold at auction, with the creditor getting the proceeds minus fees.
+The creditor can have a sheriff’s officer seize the vehicle through a sheriff’s levy, and then sell the car at a public auction.
+The creditor will get the sales proceeds minus fees.

 Can you go to jail for debt in Florida?

 You cannot go to jail for not paying a judgment in Florida.
-Going to jail for owing a debt is called debtor’s prison.
 It is not a crime to not pay a debt.
 While the law gives creditors many opportunities and tools to collect on its judgment, it is up to the creditor to use those tools to collect.
+You could face jail for refusal to comply with court orders during the creditor’s collection efforts.

 Can a hospital put a lien on your house in Florida?